view7677/java-interview-questions/pages/Threads.md

 If possible try avoid using nested synchronization blocks.

 ####  21. Have you ever generated thread dumps or analyzed Thread Dumps?
 (Important)

-Answer.
-Answering this #### s will show your in depth knowledge of Threads.
-Every experienced must know how to generate Thread Dumps.

 VisualVM  is most popular way to generate Thread Dump and is most widely used by developers.
 It’s important to understand usage of VisualVM for in depth knowledge of VisualVM.
 I’ll recommend every developer must understand this topic to become master in multi threading.